Stephanie-Ash/the-pizza-oven/README.md

 * The wireframes for the project were created using [Balsamiq](https://balsamiq.com/wireframes/desktop/).
 * The database schema was created using [Quick Database Diagrams](https://www.quickdatabasediagrams.com/).
 * The mockup of the website in the README.md was created using [Am I Responsive?](http://ami.responsivedesign.is/).
+* The README.md table of contents was created using [Markdown TOC](https://ecotrust-canada.github.io/markdown-toc/).